rebus-ink/ink-API/activityDoc.md

   type: 'Create',
   object: {
     type: 'reader:Stack',
-    name: <string>
+    name: <string>,
+    json: {object} // optional
   }
 }
 ```

 Possible errors:

-* 400: 'create stack error: {message}' - generic error that occured on createTag.
-Refer to message for more details.
 * 400: 'duplicate error: stack {message}' - generic error that occurs on createTag when you try to create a stack that already exists.
-* 400 'create activity error: {message}' - generic error that occured on createActivity.
-Refer to message for more details.
+* 400 'Validation error on create Tag' - see details of error

 ### Assign a Tag to a Publication